UhhhWaitWhat/node-docker-service/README.md

 If you have no mounts, you do not need this directory.

 ### `config` directory
 This directory contains any configuration files for your service.
-These are linked into the services container, so you may change them without the need to mess without much fuss.
+These are linked into the services container, so you may change them without much fuss.
 You should treat this directory like a linux systems root folder.
 So `mounts/etc/something.conf` will be linked to `/etc/something.conf` inside the container.
 If you have no configuration files, you may omit this folder.